 How to use competitive market research within a business plan

 In conclusion, a business plan is an important tool for any business.
 It can help you to set goals and direction, as well as track your progress.
 Competitive Intelligence should be used to help you stay ahead of the competition.
 It doesn’t matter if you are a startup or an established business.
 Understanding competitors is an incredibly important aspect of success.
 We asked how to use competitive market research within a business plan.
-Industries are transforming overnight and to keep competitive.
+Industries are transforming overnight to keep competitive.
 It’s vital that you understand customers deeply.
-What your competitors are up to, and what is the future of your market.
+What are your competitors up to, and what is the future of your market?
+And market research in a business plan is very important.